 The first 3 ft.
-(900 mm) from the appliance flue outlet must be readily accessible for visible inspection.
+(90 cm) from the appliance flue outlet must be readily accessible for visible inspection.

-"It is not acceptable to interchange components of this system with another certified vent system or unlisted plastic pipe and fittings."
+It is not acceptable to interchange components of this system with another certified vent system or unlisted pipe and fittings.

-NOTICE: This unit must be vented using only 2" or 3" diameter PVC or CPVC pipe and fittings that are certified to ULC-S636.
+NOTICE: This unit must be vented using only 3 in.
+(7.6 cm.) or 4 in.
+(10.2 cm) diameter PVC or CPVC pipe and fittings that are certified to ULC-S636, refer to page for approved diameters and allowable equivalent lengths by water heater model.

-The unit may be vented horizontally through a wall or vertically through the roof.

-Vent pipe runs must be adequately supported along both vertical and horizontal lengths.
-Maximum unsupported length is recommended to be no more than 6 feet (1.8m).
+This water heater may be vented horizontally through a sidewall or vertically through a roof.
+The vent system must be adequately supported along both vertical and horizontal lengths.
+Maximum unsupported length is recommended to be no more than 4 ft.
+(1.22 m).

-It is imperative that the first hanger be located on the horizontal length immediately adjacent to the first 90-degree elbow from the vertical rise of vent pipe connected to the water heater.
+It is very important that the first hanger be located on the horizontal length immediately near the first 90-degree elbow from the vertical rise of vent pipe connected to the water heater.